Brendan Bradley (actor): 2020-2025: Pioneering during the pandemic

 During the COVID-19 pandemic, Bradley pioneered live theatre in virtual reality.
 He had previously founded The Innovation Lab at New York University's Tisch School of the Arts to integrate emerging technologies into live performance training.
 When schools and theater shut down during COVID-19, the Lab pivoted for students to attend, learn and perform in virtual reality.
 Bradley then launched The Future Stages on Mozilla Hubs, a free 3D virtual theater.

-During this time, Bradley appeared as a motion capture performer and voice performer in Resident Evil: Village for Capcom.

-In October 2020, he showed Jettison at Future Stages, becoming a finalist for the Innovation Award at the 32nd Producers Guild of America Awards.
+Bradley appeared as a motion capture performer and voice performer in Resident Evil: Village for Capcom.
+In October 2020, he adapted Jettison at Future Stages, becoming a finalist for the Innovation Award at the 32nd Producers Guild of America Awards.

-Bradley co-founded OnBoardXR, an accelerator and community platform supporting 50 VR theatre productions.
+During the 2020 shutdown, Bradley live-streamed a one-man show, seamlessly switching between 5 modes of AR/VR/XR/MR/2D storytelling for The Museum of Science, including live theater in web-based virtual reality (WebVR).

+In the following years, Bradley became the co-founder of The 5th Wall Forum and OnBoardXR (2021-2023), supporting digital live arts projects.
+Bradley began developing the interactive virtual reality musical Non-Player Character Musical which workshopped at the Mugar Omni IMAX Theater and premiered at the 2024 Edinburgh Fringe Festival.
 He produced and performed a live halftime show in VR at The Polys XR Awards.

-During the 2020 shutdown, Bradley live-streamed a one-man show, seamlessly switching between 5 modes of AR/VR/XR/MR/2D storytelling for The Museum of Science, including live theater in web-based virtual reality (WebVR).

-The following year, Bradley was invited to write and perform an interactive musical theater prototype, Non-Player Character, at the Mugar Omni Dome Theater.
 The musical allowed on-site audiences to experience either as a Participant of the VR Concert, wearing a VR headset, or as a seated Spectator watching the experience projected onto the IMAX dome screen.
 Bradley workshopped and expanded the Non-Player Character VR Musical, performing live at FIVARS, Mozilla Festival, winning Best in VR Interactive Immersive Experience at The Queensland (Qld) XR Festival and nominated for The Indie Creator Auggie Award at Augmented World Expo as part of OnBoardXR.
-Bradley released his single "Reprogram Me" from the recording of Non-Player Character, which debuted at number 25 on the U.S. iTunes Soundtrack Chart.

 He starred in Ferryman Collective's VRChat play Severance Theory: Welcome To Respite (2021), performing live at The Venice Film Fest, Raindance Immersive, and the Kaohsiung Film Festival.
 He also played roles in Gumball Dreams at SXSW and Uncanny Alley: A New Day (2024) at The Venice Film Fest.

 2025-present

 Bradley starred in Succubus opposite Ron Perlman and Rosanna Arquette.
 Shortly after, his American gothic musical, The Devil and the Daylong Brothers, premiered at the SAG-AFTRA Foundation with a live performance from Keith Carradine.
+He continued his work with roles in 9-1-1 for ABC and The Studio for Apple.

+At the 78th Primetime Emmy Awards, Bradley and his fellow Ferryman Collective members accepted the Primetime Emmy Award for Outstanding Emerging Media Program for Uncanny Alley: A New Day.

 Music

-An original Workshop cast album recorded at Fever Tree Studios with Producer and Arranger Maurice Soque Jr. was released September 2, 2022.
+Bradley released his single "Reprogram Me" from the recording of Non-Player Character, which debuted at number 25 on the U.S. iTunes Soundtrack Chart.
+An original Workshop cast album recorded at Clear Lake and Fever Recording Studios with Producer and Arranger Maurice Soque Jr. was released September 2, 2022.